-Bachelor of Arts in Speech and Theatre (B.A) degree prepares students for careers in judicial law, human resources, public relations, business, the media, the entertainment industry, professional theatre, community theatre, religious theatre and/or for graduate school.
+Bachelor of Arts in Speech and Theatre degree prepares students for careers in the media and entertainment industries, professional theatre, community theatre, religious theatre, business, professional speaking, human resources, public relations, and/or for graduate school.

 Fine Arts Minors: Minors can accompany and enhance any bachelors degree at NWOSU.

-Music Minor is a 21-credit minor that encourages musical involvement and offers flexibility with upper-level course offerings, so students can explore areas of their interest.
+Music Minor is a 21-credit minor that encourages musical involvement and offers flexibility with upper-level course offerings, allowing students to explore areas of their interest.